bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     bluzelle_crud = true
     ```

+19. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
+You can interactively view it as follows, from our sentry nodes:

+    **MAIN NET**:
+    ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    ```

+    **TEST NET** (including REHEARSAL path):
+    ```text
+    curl https://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    ```

+    A convenient example to download it to the current folder from our sentry nodes:

+    **MAIN NET**:
+    ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    ```

+    **TEST NET** (including REHEARSAL path):
+    ```text
+    curl https://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    ```

+    Ensure to copy over and replace the existing genesis.json file in your "~/.blzd/config/" folder with the downloaded one from the existing network.

+16. Start the Bluzelle daemon

+    ```text
+    blzd start
+    ```

+    the node will start and catch up to the rest of the zone.
+Occasionally, this command will fail, in that case run the following command first

+    ```text
+    blzd unsafe-reset-all
+    ```

+    and then retry the start command.

+17. If you are creating a validator, wait till your new node catches up to the rest of the zone.
+It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.
+To be sure, run the following command in another terminal on the validator and look for false:

+    ```text
+    blzcli status | jq ".sync_info.catching_up"
+    ```

 19. If you are creating a validator, you will now need to acquire BNT tokens.
 Following are instructions depending on if you are targeting the MAIN NET or TEST NET.

     **MAIN NET**: